shellrow/nscan/README.md

 ```

 -a(--async) flag for asynchronous scan
--s(--save) option for save json format data to file
+-o(--output) option for save json format data to file

 ## Supported platforms
 - Linux